DIAGNijmegen/website-content/content/pages/vacancies/nodule-classification-ct.md

 The [Diagnostic Image Analysis Group (DIAG)](https://www.diagnijmegen.nl/) at Radboudumc has brought [Veolity](https://www.veolity.com/) to the market with MeVis Medical Solutions (Bremen, Germany).
 Veolity is a dedicated software solution for efficient reading of chest CT examinations in lung cancer screening programs.
 This product is actively used by several sites in North America, Europe, Asia, and Australia.
 The software includes algorithms to detect, classify, and segment pulmonary nodules.

 In previous publications, we have analyzed the performance of a deep learning system for nodule classification on two screening datasets from Italy and Denmark ([paper](https://www.nature.com/articles/srep46479)).
-It is at present unclear how this deep-learning based classification system performs on heteregenuous CT data collected from routine clinical practice.
+It is at present unclear how this deep-learning based classification system performs on heterogeneous CT data collected from routine clinical practice.

 ## Solution
 You have two main tasks within this project: